Angol: History

 Modern Angol was first founded in 1553 as the conquistador fort of Los Confines by Pedro de Valdivia, the fort was later that year abandoned and destroyed by the Mapuche after the Battle of Tucapel.
 In 1560, the city was established by Governor García Hurtado de Mendoza with the name of San Andrés de Angol, after his father the viceroy of Peru, the location to the north of the site of the old fort.
 It was commonly called Ciudad de Los Infantes for the infantrymen that had been assigned to build the city.

 It was attacked and destroyed in 1599, by the Mapuches following the Disaster of Curalaba.
 In 1611 the city was rebuilt by Luis Merlo de la Fuente a little more to the south with the name of San Luis de Angol but it did not prosper.
 In 1637 Governor Francisco Laso de la Vega, refounded it with the name of San Francisco de la Vega, but in 1641, it was abandoned by the terms of the Peace of Quillin with the Mapuche.
 It was repopulated by Tomás Marín de Poveda in 1695, with the name of Santo Tomás de Colhue, but it was attacked and destroyed again in the Mapuche Rising of 1723 and one last time in their rising in 1766, from which it never recovered.

 The present city of Angol was founded definitively by Cornelio Saavedra Rodríguez, on 6 December 1862 as a fortress and base for his campaign for the Pacification of Araucania.
 Declared a city in 1871, it was connected by railroad with Santiago in 1876.
 In 1881 it was the base for the final campaign of pacification.
 Subsequently, it was the economic and administrative center and departure point for the Chilean and foreign colonists that occupied the lands around it.

 Angol was affected by the 8.8 magnitude 27 February 2010 earthquake.
 A US military field hospital was deployed to the city to treat casualties from the temblor and subsequent tsunami.

-Líder will be the first hypermarket to open business in the city while Cencosud's Santa Isabel supermarkets is also considering entering the market.